ktantikarun/pythai-scb-unofficial/README.md

 2. Feel free to reach out to me to request for more features !

 ## Disclaimer
-This is a non-profit project that was inititaed to solve the pain of having no official open APIs made available from the bank.
+This is a non-profit project that was initiated to solve the pain of having no official open APIs made available from the bank.
 The library DOES NOT keep your credentials.
 Nevertheless, use it at your own risk.

 ## Installation
 ```bash